-You came to Princeton not just because you’re smart but also because you strive to be the best you can be and learn as much as you can.
+You came to Princeton not only because you’re smart but also because you strive to be the best you can be and learn as much as you can.
 And let's face it, Princeton courses are rigorous, and it’s normal to find them difficult.
 Fortunately, there are many resources available at Princeton to help you master material and develop your skills, just as professional athletes and performers work with coaches and trainers.
-However, it’s up to you to take advantage of them without waiting until you feel behind.
+However, it’s up to you to take advantage of them without waiting until you feel behind!

 Finally, your professors and preceptors are often your best source of guidance when you are having difficulties with any material in their classes!
 They know the course materials and expectations better than anyone, and they are there to help you.
 So, don’t hesitate to visit your instructors during office hours.
-Office hours are one of the most underutilized resources at universities – much to the regret of the instructors, who are in the teaching profession because they enjoy talking to you and helping you out!
+Office hours are one of the most underutilized resources at Princeton – much to the regret of the instructors, who are in the teaching profession because they enjoy talking to you and helping you out!